dask-contrib/dask-sql/docs/source/machine_learning.rst

 from the dask_ml package based on memory and compute constraints and for more details refer to the `dask ml documentation <https://ml.dask.org/hyper-parameter-search.html#incremental-hyperparameter-optimization>`_

+..
+    TODO - add a GPU section to these examples once we have working CREATE EXPERIMENT tests for GPU

 .. code-block:: sql

  CREATE EXPERIMENT my_exp WITH (